FaizAther/dcc888-papers/paper1/linear_phi_place.0.md

 ### What is the theory upon which the problem is defined?
 (PHI)

-Since we are dealing with the internal represantation of a program as nodes, inevitable we must deal with graph-theory and graph algorithms.
+Since we are dealing with the internal representation of a program as nodes, inevitable we must deal with graph-theory and graph algorithms.

 ## The context of the paper (X)